-This course introduces students to a unique literary medium: comics!
-After mastering the basic terms for visual storytelling composition, the students will dive into contemporary works and analyze how the combination of art and words impact character development and the structure of the text.
-We will examine how the comic format can be utilized for sensitive subject matter such as Holocaust survivor narratives.
+This course introduces students to a unique genre of literature: the graphic novel.
+After mastering the basic terms for graphic novel composition, the students will dive into contemporary works and analyze how the combination of art and words impact character development and the structure of the text.
+We will examine how the graphic novel format can be utilized for sensitive subject matter such as Holocaust survivor narratives.
 Students will explore the development of superhero stories and discover the impact of other literary genres on superhero texts.
 Finally, we will delve into manga in order to compare and contrast Eastern and Western styles.

-- Homework Expectation: Surveyed students reported 1-2 hours per week - District SLOs Addressed in this Course: 1, 2, 5, 6
+- Prerequisites: Successful completion of 9th and 10th grade UC Approved "b" courses; grades 11 and 12 - Homework Expectation: Surveyed students reported 1-2 hours per week - District SLOs Addressed in this Course: 1, 2, 5, 6